-On April 12, 2023, the U.S. Department of Health and Human Services - Office for Civil Rights (OCR) issued a Notice of Proposed Rulemaking (NPRM) available for public inspection.
-The NPRM seeks to amend the HIPAA Privacy Rule by proposing additional protections for certain protected health information (PHI) that could otherwise be used or disclosed to "identify, investigate, sue, or prosecute someone for seeking, obtaining, providing, or facilitating lawful reproductive health care."
-The Proposed Rule is scheduled to be published on April 17, 2023.
-OCR issued a three-page HIPAA reproductive health care Privacy Fact Sheet and a seven-page Guidance for Professionals with the NPRM.
-This advisory provides an overview of the NPRM, the Fact Sheet, and the Guidance.
+The OCR has issued a Notice of Proposed Rulemaking (NPRM)1 that seeks to amend the HIPAA Privacy Rule by proposing additional protections for certain protected health information (PHI) that could otherwise be used or disclosed to "identify, investigate, sue, or prosecute someone for seeking, obtaining, providing, or facilitating lawful reproductive health care."

+The OCR also issued a three-page HIPAA Reproductive Health Care Privacy Fact Sheet2 and a seven-page Guidance for Professionals3 with the NPRM.
+This article provides an overview of the NPRM, the Fact Sheet, and the Guidance.

-The NPRM, Fact Sheet, and the Guidance make clear that OCR's proposed safeguards come in the wake of concerns received about the Supreme Court's decision in Dobbs v.
-Jackson Women's Health Organization, including the confusion due to various states' laws after Dobbs, the chilling of individuals' access to health care and certain medications, and the erosion of trust in the health care system.
-According to OCR, individuals might not share critical information with their health care providers or might fear receiving emergency care in a state where abortion is unlawful.
+The NPRM, Fact Sheet, and the Guidance make clear that the OCR's proposed safeguards come in the wake of concerns received about the Supreme Court's decision in Dobbs, including the confusion due to various states' laws after Dobbs, the chilling of individuals' access to health care and certain medications, and the erosion of trust in the health care system.

+According to the OCR, individuals might not share critical information with their health care providers or might fear receiving emergency care in a state where abortion is unlawful.
 Health care providers might omit certain information from patients' medical records or not discuss certain treatment options due to fear of potential liability.
 This uncertainty, confusion, and "medical mistrust" could adversely affect patients and general public health, especially in vulnerable communities facing past and current health care disparities.
 The NPRM states it also seeks to safeguard pregnant individuals' mental health, prevent an increase in maternal morbidity and mortality, and enhance the support for victims of rape, incest, and sex trafficking.